Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Multi-region-with-vWAN/Dual-Region-with-vWAN.md

 ms.custom: think-tank, e2e-azure-vmware
 ---

-# Network considerations for Azure VMware Solution dual-region deployments with vWAN Routing-Intent
+# Network considerations for Azure VMware Solution dual-region deployments using Secure vWAN with Routing-Intent

 This article describes how to configure network connectivity when Azure VMware Solution private clouds are deployed in two Azure regions for disaster resilience purposes.
 If there are partial or complete regional outages, the network topology in this article allows the surviving components (private clouds, Azure-native resources, and on-premises sites) to maintain connectivity with each other and with the internet.

-## Dual-region with vWAN scenario
+## Dual-region with Secure vWAN scenario

 ![image](https://github.com/jasonamedina/Enterprise-Scale-for-AVS/assets/97964083/963e2b02-f449-4663-96b7-1a87731dc951)
 ### Understanding Topology Connectivity